 Splash Fee: A Meet Host shall remit to the LSC:

-A. For Non-Championship Meet: to the LSC General Fund, three dollars ($3.00) per individual event swimmer for any sanctioned approved Meet charging an individual event fee.
-Splash Fee does not apply to relay only swimmers entered in Non-Championship Meet; and
+A. For Non-Championship Meet: to the LSC General Fund, four dollars ($4.00) per individual event swimmer for any sanctioned approved Meet charging an individual event fee, including relay only swimmers entered in Non-Championship Meet; and

-For Championship Meet: To the LSC General Fund, three dollars ($3.00) for each age group swimmer including each relay only swimmer; and five dollars ($5.00) for each senior swimmer, including each relay only swimmer.
+For Championship Meet: To the LSC General Fund, four dollars ($4.00) for each age group swimmer including each relay only swimmer; and five dollars ($5.00) for each senior swimmer, including each relay only swimmer.